rahulsabnis/Top-Flicks/README.md

 Flicks is a movies app using the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

+## How to Run

+1. Open up Top Flicks.xcworkspace
+2. Run the app on your phone or a simulator

 Time spent: **5** hours spent in total

 ## User Stories